 Corr.
 Prof. Dr. Vassil Nikolov

 He has spent his whole professional archaeological career at the National Archaeological Institute and Museum of The Bulgarian Academy of Science (NAIM-BAS) (1984-present).
 He became a Doctor of Philosophy in 1998; full professor in 1999; a department chair in prehistory from 1989 to 1999; an assistant director from 1999-2003; and the director of NAIM from 2003 to 2007.
 From 2003 to 2015 he was the Chairman of the Scientific Council of NAIM.
 During 1991 he was a part-time Director of the Directorate "Museum and Art Galleries" in the Ministry of Culture.
 He is a member of the General Assembly of BAS (2001-2008, as well as from 2017 to present) and is a member of the Administrative Board of BAS (2013- present).
-From January 2017, he is the Vice President of BAS.
+From January 2017 to January 2021, he is the Vice President of BAS.

 He was born in 31.12.1951 in Byala Slatina.
 He has earned his B.A. degree from the University of Sofia "Kliment Ohridsky" in 1976 in history with a focus on archaeology.
 IN 1982 he defended his first doctoral dissertation, earning him the title Candidate for the Historical Sciences.
 During 1991-1993 he was awarded a stipend from the Alexander von Humboldt Foundation at the Institute of Pre and Early History and Near Eastern archeology at Saarland University, Germany.
 There, he earns his second doctoral degree in 1998, earning him the title of Doctor of the Historical Sciences.